gmnenad/CalculatorNotepad/README.md

 - `nm.rnd` is global variable in '**nm**' namespace.
 That 'nm' namespace contains many useful CalculatorNotepad functions and classes.
 In this case it only replace need for `var rnd= new Random();` in C# code.
 - c# user functions are callable from notepad as soon as typed - they are **internally compiled** as soon as focus shift to notepad panel
 - naturally, c# functions are much faster at ~20ms for first and ~40ms for second simulation, which is ~200x speedup due to ~20x less time and 10x more iterations (100k vs 10k)
-- another feature demonstrated here is shortening of results if result panel is shrunk too much - numbers are shown with elipsis(...) to indicate they are not shown entirely.
+- another feature demonstrated here is shortening of results if result panel is shrunk too much - numbers are shown with ellipsis(...) to indicate they are not shown entirely.
 - when notepad that contain c# code is saved, it saves c# code in same TXT file as notepad code

 #### Using notepad vector functions